Master of Public Administration

 MPA Core Curriculum

-The MPA core curriculum is 52 credit hours and designed to provide students a solid grounding in the study of public policy, economics, management and data analysis.
+The MPA curriculum is 52 total credit hours, primarily delivered through in-person instruction.
+Core coursework (32 credit hours) is designed to provide students a solid grounding in the study of public policy, economics, management and data analysis.
 MPA students often complete core coursework during the first year of study.
 During year two, students are able to specialize coursework through skills courses, electives and a Capstone course.
 (Courses may not be offered every term.)

 Public Policy Stream